How much do you charge?

 Can I claim for sessions using the Medicare rebate?

 Yes, most of our counsellors are registered psychologists and Medicare providers, so you can claim individual sessions on Medicare.
-You should receive $84.80 rebate per hour session.
-Rebates for Janet Doubleday are $124.50 per hour session.
-Dr Ansara provides a sliding scale to assist you in paying, because he cannot accept Medicare rebates at this time.
+Please check each therapist's rates to see if and how much rebate is available.
 As of 2017, couples sessions and telephone/online sessions cannot be claimed on Medicare.

 Can I claim for sessions using private insurance?